-I grew up with someone, who didn’t have the word ‘equality’ in his vocabulary, whether that be equal marriage rights, equal right for all skin colors or equality between sexes.
+I grew up with someone, who didn’t have the word ‘equality’ in his vocabulary, whether that be equal marriage rights, equal right for all skin colours or equality between sexes.
 I grew up with someone, who would tell my mother that her place is in the kitchen, for years he protested against her having a job.
-I grew up with someone who said all gays needed to be shot because he believes it’s unnatural (I’m bisexual, sorry not sorry) and is as unforgivable as pedophilia.
+I grew up with someone who said all gays needed to be shot because he believes it’s unnatural (I’m bisexual, sorry not sorry) and is as unforgivable as paedophilia.
 I grew up with someone that would disrespect one of my friends with snarky comments only because he was (obviously still is) black.
-I grew up with someone that I despise greatly yet also desperately want him to love me.
+I grew up with someone that I despise greatly yet also desperately want to be loved by.
 This someone is now raising my little sister.
 This scares me.

 “Feminist theory aims to understand gender inequality and focuses on gender politics, power relations, and sexuality.
 While providing a critique of these social and political relations, much of feminist theory also focuses on the promotion of women’s rights and interests.
 Themes explored in feminist theory include discrimination, stereotyping, objectification (especially sexual objectification), oppression, and patriarchy.” – Boundless ‘The feminist perspective’

 I believe that in order to change someone’s opinion on a matter it is important to give them facts and reason with their logic.
 Humans are a stubborn bunch and force can only backfire, sometimes literally.